JFKongphop/Install_CPP/README.md

 ## option 2

-install Xcode in app store
+install Xcode in app store and create file in xcode .cpp

 # install c++ for windows and run in vscode

 following this video
 https://youtu.be/jvg4VtYEhKU